hybrid-pedagogy/LearnerExperiencesInMOOCs/chapter11.md

 ---
 layout: post
-title: Becoming a DJ Learning How to Mix Electronic Music via the Open Web
+title: Becoming a DJ&#58 Learning How to Mix Electronic Music via the Open Web
 author: Michael Mendoza
 ---